link to the next video in this mig series is at bottom of this page

 For thin wall tubing or thin sheet metal, .025" wire works great.

 make sure to have the ground clamp attached directly to the piece being welded on an area that has been ground to clean bright metal.
-A bad ground connection makes for rough arc starts.
+A bad ground connection makes for rough arc starts and a rough arc.

 limit the stickout also called contact tip to work distance (ctwd) to 1/2"

-No gun manipulation is required but sometimes helps in making a less convex weld.
+No gun manipulation is required but a slight movement helps me play the light and really help me see better and also helps in making a less convex weld.

 vertical welds on thin wall tubing are made downhill and the arc is best directed to the thicker member ( not the edge)